longebane/curriculum/web_development_101/installations/prerequisites.md

 <details markdown="block">
 <summary class="dropDown-header">Windows 10 WSL (Not Supported and Not Recommended)
 </summary>

-**Please note**: *Windows Subsystem for Linux is **highly discouraged and not recommended** for those unfamiliar with Linux and advanced Windows features.
+**Please note**: *Windows Subsystem for Linux is **not recommended** for those unfamiliar with Linux and advanced Windows features.
 Specifically, those unfamiliar with with the Command Line.
 Please consider installing Linux in a virtual machine or dual-boot*.

 Microsoft has recently made a shift towards embracing open source and providing more developer support.
 One of the biggest features they added with Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 With the exception of a few minor adjustments, once you have WSL up and running, you can essentially follow the Ubuntu instructions.

 Having said that, setting up a development environment is not beginner friendly.
 If you have run Linux environments in the past you will likely be able to get up and running, but if this is all new to you it is probably more trouble than it's worth.

+If you do choose to move forward with WSL, we recommend using VSCode as your text editor (we will get into text editors later), running with the "Remote - WSL" extension.
+This allows you to open your WSL files directly in the editor.
+The Linux subsystem is completely separate from your Windows subsystem and you will have to manually link them together otherwise.

 The Odin Project has great support for Linux/MacOS if you get stuck, so please give it a shot!
 If you feel you can contribute and support Windows at The Odin Project, please create a PR with Windows installation directions, and fixes for wherever the Windows commands might differ from Linux.